 But why would mountain biking be best in the winter?

 “Pick your poison,” said West.
 “You can thrash in dried-out, frozen trails and not have to worry about a ton of mud.
-Or sometimes, when the sun comes out, you can get the exact opposite.
+Or sometimes, when the sun comes out, you can get [dry trails].
 The best, however, in my opinion, is riding in the snow.
 Get yourself a fat bike and you’ve got a whole new world to explore.
 That’s my personal favorite.”

 And does anyone really miss heat, humidity or mosquitoes?
 Just about every mountain biker knows what happens when a person stops riding in the summer, particularly in the evening — instant sweat and mosquito swarm.